Advisory Teaching Service - Support for pupils with Social and Emotional Needs

 Continuum of Provision

-The Advisory Teaching Service aim to facilitate smooth transitions throughout a pupil’s school career.
+The Advisory Teaching Service aims to facilitate smooth transitions throughout a pupil’s school career.
 Support for school staff is provided, to raise awareness of individual needs.

 - SEN Provision Type